joshpeng/Data-Science-On-WSL/README.md

 ## Quick Start
-Installs Anaconda, Oh My Zsh, and node.
+On Windows 10, after [installing WSL](#2-install-wsl), run the following commands in Bash.
+This installs Anaconda, Oh My Zsh, and node.
 For more detailed information please see the rest of this guide.

 ```shell
 sudo apt-get update